-School education has long been misunderstood and misinterpreted as mere transfer of information from teacher to student.
-It is important for us as stakeholders of our children′s future to realize that children spend a huge chunk of their formative years in school.
-Therefore, school becomes the cradle for all important skills, attributes and values that the child develops.
+School education has long been misunderstood and misinterpreted as a mere transfer of information from teacher to student.
+Us as stakeholders of our children′s future need to realize that children spend a huge chunk of their formative years at Aarambh.
+Therefore, Aarambh becomes the cradle for all important skills, attributes, and values that the child develops.
 At The Aarambh School, we take cognizance of this fact and direct all activities towards ensuring that all the various facets of a child′s development are taken care of.

 There are two major aspects of how The Aarambh School looks at ′Education for Life′:

-• Development of softer and yet most important aspect for children – values.
-It is important for children to learn about various facets which will make their life richer and more meaningful – importance of honesty, hard work and empathy; value of labor, patience, tolerance, responsibility, generosity etc.
+• Development of softer and yet most important aspects for children – values.
+It is important for children to learn about various facets which will make their life richer and more meaningful – the importance of honesty, hard work, and empathy; the value of labor, patience, tolerance, responsibility, generosity, etc.

-Activities ranging from small initiatives like Community Lunches to projects relating to imminent problems faced by the city/ society make children more accommodating, empathetic and sensitive.
+Activities ranging from small initiatives like Community Lunches to projects relating to imminent problems faced by the city/ society makes children more accommodating, empathetic and sensitive.
+Developing the physical and spiritual potential of each student and encourages them to acquire conceptual knowledge over mere memorization at the Aarambh school in Raipur.
 This forms the bedrock for making more aware and responsible citizens of the world!

 At The Aarambh School, we strongly believe that Education is not preparation for life.
 Education is life itself !